-There are no magic pills or shortcuts when it comes to achieving your health goals, building an impressive physique or getting stronger.
+There are no magic pills or shortcuts when it comes to achieving your health goals, building an impressive physique, or getting stronger.

 Proper diet and training should always be the #1 priority, for good reasons.

-First get the basics right:
+First, get the basics right:

 ... and that's what will give you 90-95% of results.

-Throwing spaghetti (supplements) against the wall (in your body) and see what sticks is not a good way of doing things.
+With that out of the way, the right vegan supplements can indeed be quite helpful.
+But you also have to take the right approach to supplementation.
+Throwing spaghetti (supplements) against the wall (in your body) and seeing what sticks is not a good way of doing things.

 Every supplement or ingredient you choose to put in your body should serve a specific function:

+Notice the choice of words.
+'Fill in nutritional gaps' and 'a slight edge.'
 Nowhere did I say that supplements should serve as substitutes for whole foods or that they will magically transform you into Arnold Schwarzenegger.

-They are what the term 'supplements' implies, things that supplement an already sensible vegan diet.
+They are what the term 'supplements' implies, things that supplement an already-sensible vegan diet.